Top six architectural firm in the US recognized for creating exceptional spaces in over 1,500 cities throughout 92 countries.

 HKS uses Thru to send, manage and access large files, while giving IT tools to monitor and track all user actions.

-A leader among global architecture firms, HKS employs 900 professionals in 27 offices around the world, and has completed projects in over 1,000 cities in 65 nations.
+A leader among global architecture firms, HKS, Inc., employs 1,400 professionals in 24 offices around the world and has completed projects in over 1,500 cities in 92 countries.
 HKS is recognized for its ability to create buildings of distinction through its unique design process which involves extensive communication with their clients and collaboration among the company’s network of professionals located around the globe.

-HKS chose the combination of Thru’s Managed File Transfer Platform and Content Delivery Network (CDN) to replace FTP.
-Thru’s Platform integrates with Microsoft Outlook, IBM Notes, SharePoint, or Salesforce.com to allow files or folders of any size to be securely sent without any special training or assistance required from the IT staff.
-Files are easily downloaded by the recipient, though they remain completely secure.
+HKS chose the combination of Thru’s File Exchange and Collaboration Platform and Content Delivery Network (CDN) to replace FTP.
+Thru’s Platform integrates with Microsoft Outlook, IBM Notes, SharePoint and Salesforce to allow files or folders of any size to be securely sent without any special training or assistance required from the IT staff.
+Files are easily downloaded by the recipient, and they remain completely secure.

 Since files and folders can be stored securely in the cloud, all users can securely and easily access files from anywhere at any time.
 Management is also greatly simplified, since the administrator has the ability to effortlessly set or modify who has access to different files, as well as to track and audit information on who has received what files.